Kitware/Danesfield/demo/demo_instructions.rst

 Running Danesfield
 ------------------

 After downloading the Docker container, imagery, and models, the script can run the Danesfield container on the source imagery.
 This is achieved with the ``--run`` option.
 When running Danesfield, one must specify the location of the source imagery, model files, an output directory, and configuration files.
 Use the ``--model_path`` argument to provide the directory where the necessary model files are located.
 Use the ``--config_path`` argument to provide the directory where the necessary configuration files are located.
 Finally, use the ``--out_path`` argument to provide where the directory where Danesfield should save all its output.
+If none of these paths are specified, then these directories will be created within the current directory as a default.

 The full docker run command executed by this demo script will look something like this:
 ::